uni-algo/uni-algo/doc/API.md

 is_newline          - includes only new lines
 ```
 The algorithm uses [UAX #29: Unicode Text Segmentation -> Word Boundary Rules](https://unicode.org/reports/tr29/#Word_Boundaries)<br>
-`word_only` is a special case of UAX #29 that takes only words and skips all punctuation and such.
+`word_only` is a special case of UAX #29 that takes only words and skips all punctuation and such.<br>
+The word range supports cursor.
+For details see [doc/CURSOR.md](CURSOR.md)

 ---